Chapter 1 : Teardrop

 He was young, foolish and stupid.

-Snape still felt stronger.
+Severus still felt stronger.
 Unbeatable.

 He stood up to Sirius, and to Remus.